Kanwal Bharti

 Kanwal Bharti (born 4 February 1953) is an Indian Dalit writer and columnist.

-Background and education
+Early life and education

 Kanwal Bharti, the son of a cobbler, was born and raised in the slums of the Rampur district of Uttar Pradesh.

 Arrest

 Bharti was arrested on 6 August 2013 for criticizing the stand of the Government of Uttar Pradesh in the Durga Nagpal case.
 On 16 August 2013, the Supreme Court of India asked the Government of Uttar Pradesh to clarify their justification for Bharti's arrest.